 Branded entertainment is the opposite.

 It’s a handshake.

 The goal is to engage with your audience through content that enriches their lives in some way and gives them something they can’t get elsewhere, like a behind-the-scenes series.
 American Express did this wonderfully with Taylor Swift:

 Branded entertainment can increase brand awareness, affinity, and loyalty.
 You don’t have to sell your product all the time.

 The level of brand inclusion in these pieces can be diverse.
 It’s as involved as your team wants it to be.
 It can include something as simple as product mentions or product placement, sure, but consumers are experts by now in spotting the obvious, as satirically eviscerated here:

 The best branded entertainment includes the brand organically by becoming true co-creators in the storylines.
-Show talent (hopefully real people) using your product or service in their day-to-day life.
+Show talent (hopefully real people) using your product or service daily.
 That journey example works with a tire brand, a travel brand, or even a retirement brand.

-Brand awareness is nice and an important tool in your marketing toolbox, and even though I just told you not to sell, sales can, and should be, an expected result.
+Brand awareness is a nice and important tool in your marketing toolbox, and even though I just told you not to sell, sales can, and should be an expected result.

-Still concerned about video costs?
-Consider the cost of not having video in a marketplace that’s clamoring for it.
+If you’re still concerned about video costs, consider the cost of not having a video in a marketplace that is clamoring for them.

 Have you seen or created a video campaign with amazing results lately?
-Share the case study with me.
-I’d love to share it in a future blog.
+Share the case study with me and win a chance to be featured in our next video round-up!